-Level Two 0-12 hours Who What Minimum time to implement √/ჯ EUL Consult the NEBA (Ref OPEP section 5.2), identify potential exposed environmental sensitivities based on spill trajectory, and develop an incident action plan, including a spill-specific NEBA (ref OPEP 5.2).
+Level Two 0-12 hours Who What Minimum time to implement √/ × EUL Consult the NEBA (Ref OPEP section 5.2), identify potential exposed environmental sensitivities based on spill trajectory, and develop an incident action plan, including a spill-specific NEBA (ref OPEP 5.2).
 ASAP EUL Activate the OSMP 'O' modules 1.1, 1.2, 1.3, 1.4, 1.5, 2.1, 2.2, 2.3 and 4.1.
 ASAP EUL Review the OSMP to determine which other modules may need to be initiated.
 ASAP EUL Liaise with the States Scientific Support Coordination if it is anticipated that state waters or shorelines will be impacted.
 6 hours EUL Assess the need for and coordinate additional personnel to support the environmental unit.
-12 hours EUL Assess the need for and coordinate the development of specific plans, including the following: Wildlife Management Plan SCAT Plan Waste Management Plan Sample Plan Dispersant Plan Remediation Plan.
-Monitor the environmental consequences of any actions.
-Participate in the development of plans for the next operational period.
-12 hours Once these acti ons are complete, please move to Section Four of this plan.
+12 hours EUL Assess the need for and coordinate the development of specific plans, including the following: 12 hours Once these actions are complete, please move to Section Four of this plan.